klee/klee.github.io/build-script.md

 The provided artifact directories are copied into a new `BASE_IMAGE` docker image to keep the overall size small.

-## Building Docker images for Travis CI
+## Building Docker images for GitHub Actions

-`scripts/build/build-travis-container.py` uses the `.travis.yml` file in the root directory to build all the images required for a Travis CI run.
+`scripts/build/build-ci-container.py` uses the `build.yml` file in the `.github/workflows` directory to build all the images required for a CI run.
 This takes a substantial amount of time and space (memory and disk space).